dsin85691/SSBA_For_Counterfactuals/README.md

 This repository contains all of the notebooks used demonstrating the method as well as packaging the relevant files under the ```docs/files``` directory.

 As for our Juypter Notebooks, we have one documentation notebook ```documentation_notebook.ipynb``` that documents the functions and their relevant parameters, return types, and values.
 Under our ```docs/tests``` folder, we have several notebooks that not only tests the method, but we have a notebook where we compare the computational costs of the grid-based approach with our binary search method as described in the paper.

-Our original files folder consists of all the files provided by my supervisor, Professor Milad, throughout this research project.
+Recapitulation of Notebooks under ```docs/tests```:
+1. ```dice_ml_comparison_gpu.ipynb``` is the notebook that we used for the comparison of our method against DiCE's model-agnostic approaches as shown in the paper.
+2. ```alibi_comparison.ipynb``` is the notebook that we used for the comparison of our method against Alibi's gradient approach.
+3. ```computation_testing_notebook_gpu.ipynb``` is the notebook that we used for the comparison of our method with the grid-based approach in terms of time complexity.
+We provide time complexity results for both CPU/GPU.
+4. ```binary_search_tests.ipynb``` is a notebook that we used for testing the generation of decision boundary points for a logistic regression model.
+Since we know that boundary points must have equal probability between both classes for logistic regression models, we check that the $50\%-50\%$ probabilities between each class is maintained for varying number of features for a given synthetic dataset.
+5. ```ablation_study_point_epsilon.ipynb``` and ```ablation_study_resolution.ipynb``` are two files that we record results for our ablation studies as shown in the paper under ablation studies section.

+All original files used in the beginning of the research project are shown under ```docs/original_files``` folder.

 Link to the Paper: https://drive.google.com/file/d/1_V42KYoFrXqetrI7xDaXaS_0HrWQG3CD/view?usp=sharing